“I see…” Eril replied to the ring on his finger as he moved dexterously through the dark forest, guided only by a small light-stone infused with mana.

 “Ah, the famed black knights of Vernera.
 I’ve heard much about you all from those putrid slavers.”
 Eril shoved back his cloak and revealed his own sheathed sword.
-With a standard crossguard and hilt, it looked ordinary, but its magnificence came into view as he unsheathed it.
-A slim longsword that was light enough to be wielded with one hand, both sides of the blade were inscribed with runes that were glowing hypnotically with a bluish light.
+With a standard cross guard and hilt, it looked ordinary, but its magnificence came into view as he unsheathed it.
+A slim longsword that was light enough to be wielded with one hand.
+Both sides of the blade were inscribed with runes that glowed hypnotically with a bluish light.
 “A band of cowards who can do nothing but hide and strike against unsuspecting foes.
-It is a shame we did not meet three years ago, but it looks like your luck has finally run out.”
+It is a shame we did not meet three years ago, but it looks like your luck has finally ran out.”

 “I am Komor, and we are the Knights of Vernera.
 State your name, intruders.”
-The knight replied, and four more fanned out around him.
+The knight replied as four more fanned out around him.
 “All of you, protect the princess at all cost.”
 The man added.